 Wondering what all the hype is about?
 Let’s explore everything there is to know about this newly discovered cannabinoid.

-What Is Cannabinol (CBN)?
+What is Cannabinol (CBN)?

 Cannabinol (CBN) is a naturally formed compound via the aging process of THC.
 When THC is exposed to open air and sunlight, this process occurs rapidly.

 When cannabis is stored in airtight containers in cool and dark places, this process occurs much more slowly.
 We do this to avoid turning our valuable THC into CBN.
-CBN is not nearly as potent as THC, with action that is roughly 10% as strong as the effects of THC.
+Cannabinol is not nearly as potent as THC, with action that is roughly 10% as strong as the effects of THC.

 CBN was first isolated in 1899, and since then seven different types have been discovered.
-CBN is a natural part of Cannabis.
+CBN is a natural part of cannabis.
 When THC ages and deteriorates, it converts into CBN, that’s why it’s important to learn how to keep weed fresh!

 This process is called oxidation and occurs under normal storage conditions at a slow rate.
 This rate dramatically increases if you leave cannabis outside, in the sunlight, or in hot conditions.

-There are likely small amounts of CBN is any dried flower you buy.
+There are likely small amounts of CBN in any dried flower you buy.
 Hopefully somewhere close to 0.1% of dry weight, but it can be higher than this.
 Especially when it comes to older weed, or product that has not been stored appropriately.

-If you’ve ever smoked some old weed you found hidden away that’s been stored incorrectly you and immediately fell asleep, you may have been hit hard by the higher than normal CBN levels.
+If you’ve ever smoked some old weed you found hidden away that’s been stored incorrectly and immediately fell asleep, you may have been hit hard by the higher than normal CBN levels.